se-for-sci/se-for-sci.github.io/content/week07_design/designpatt.md

 In C, you used to have to declare all variables at the top of a function, because it's preparing the stack for the current function.
 In modern C and C++, you can define variables anywhere, and the compiler will prepare the appropriate stack for you.
-It's still placed at the top, because the stack is contagious.
+It's still placed at the top, because the stack is contiguous.

 The biggest problem with the stack is it's not dynamic; you can't request a runtime dependent amount of it.
 It's also limited (you can adjust the limit in